Blues Blast Magazine: 2025 Blues Blast Music Awards

+Bobby Rush & Kenny Wayne Shepherd – "Uncle Esau" Tomislav Goluban with Crooked Eye Tommy – "There Is A Train"; Peacock & the Surfarians – "Dead Mans Blues"; Kid Ramos – "Strange Things Happening"; Billy Price – "Inside That Box";

 Recognition

 In 2025, the Blues Foundation honored Blues Blast Magazine with a Keeping the Blues Alive Award.
 The award is presented to non-performing individuals and organizations for "significant contributions to the Blues world" and are determined by a panel of blues professionals based on merit.
 The official citation recognized the magazine as a "dedicated voice for the blues community" and an "indispensable resource for blues fans".